ua-datalab/cracking_the_coding_interview/README.md

 **Contact:**  Mithun Paul (mithunpaul@arizona.edu)

+Please refer to the [wiki page](https://github.com/ua-datalab/cracking_the_coding_interview/wiki) for specific syllabus, and video recordings

+***Looking forward to seeing you there!
+Please spread the word with friends and colleagues***.

+****Dedication/acknowledgement/hat-tip:****

-Dedication/acknowledgement/hat-tip: Everything I learned is from this amazing guru, Kamal Rawat of [Ritambhara Technologies](https://www.ritambhara.in/).
+Everything I learned is from this amazing guru, Kamal Rawat of [Ritambhara Technologies](https://www.ritambhara.in/).
 Do watch his videos if you have time.
 He explains things soooooo much better than I do..Just standing on the shoulders of giants in an effort to share the knowledge I learned from them.

-***Looking forward to seeing you there!
-Please spread the word with friends and colleagues***.

-Please refer to the [wiki page](https://github.com/ua-datalab/cracking_the_coding_interview/wiki) for specific syllabus, and video recordings